 You can also take the local business listing managed option (you have a dashboard that allows you to make changes to your business yourself) a step further by having it fully managed.
 That means someone will take care of creating your listing when you start out and make any changes for you when you need them.

-We specialize in fully managing your local business listings across a network of 100+ directory websites.
+We specialize in fully managing your local business listings across a network of the most important directory websites.
 Our goal is to always simplify your job so you can get back to your business instead of messing with your online presence.

 If you want to talk about how we can help you manage your local business listing easily, request a quote and let’s talk about how we can simplify your business.